aws/aws-cdk/packages/aws-cdk-lib/aws-events-targets/README.md

 Use the `AppSync` target to trigger an AppSync GraphQL API.
 You need to create an `AppSync.GraphqlApi` configured with `AWS_IAM` authorization mode.

-The code snippet below creates a AppSync GraphQL API target that is invoked every hour, calling the `publish` mutation.
+The code snippet below creates an AppSync GraphQL API target that is invoked every hour, calling the `publish` mutation.

 ```ts
 import * as appsync from 'aws-cdk-lib/aws-appsync';